Edgar Dam: Lake Edgar Fault

-The Lake Edgar Fault is a 30 km long north–south trending scarp that occurs within the boundary of the Southwest National Park.
+The Lake Edgar Fault is a 30 km north–south trending scarp that occurs within the boundary of the Southwest National Park.
 The scarp traverses the button grass of the Huon Plains and is notable because faulting resulted in the defeat of westerly flowing drainage and the consequent formation of the fault-bound sag pond of Lake Edgar.
 In January 2001 a tremor measuring 3.2 on the Richter magnitude scale occurred near the Lake Edgar fault, which runs adjacent to the Edgar Dam, however damage was negligible.

-In 2002 it was reported that a dam safety manager from Hydro Tasmania, was confident that the eventuality of the Edgar dam being destroyed by an earthquake was an extremely remote possibility, with a University of Tasmania Geophysicist agreeing that the risk of collapse was remote.
+In 2002 it was reported that a dam safety manager from Hydro Tasmania, was confident that the eventuality of the Edgar dam being destroyed by an earthquake was an extremely remote possibility, with a University of Tasmania geophysicist agreeing that the risk of collapse was remote.

+In 2024 planning began for a strengthening project designed to improve Edgar Dam's earthquake resilience.

+In 2025 there was a magnitude 4 earthquake in the area and, under pressure from the Greens, released modelling as part of a freedom of information request which showed that in the event of dam failure, Huonville would be inundated by waters up to 9m.
+The annual risk was estimated at 1 in 10,000 before dam upgrades, and 1 in a million after.

+Dam strengthening works

+In 2025, Hydro Tasmania began dam strengthening works, scheduled to be completed in mid-late 2026.